milmazz/elixir_getting_started_guide_to_go/assets/README.md

 # Assets

-In this directory live all assets for `ElixirGettingStartedGuide`.
+In this directory live all assets for `ElixirLangGuide`.
 The ready to use built versions are found in `priv/dist`.
 To change any of them read please read the following instructions: